Jump to a section:

 Strategies for building trust and authenticity

-2. Quality and Consistency: Generation X consumers are loyal to brands that consistently deliver high-quality products or services.
+- Quality and Consistency: Generation X consumers are loyal to brands consistently delivering high-quality products or services.
 It’s not just about the initial sale but about the long-term value you provide.

 Case studies of brands that have successfully built trust with Generation X